-Despite this ‘blanking out’ process brands still represent a certain intangible something in our minds.
-We often think of brands as being a physical product but they could just as easily be a religion, a service, an app, an ideology or a blog like this one etc. All these things represent a world view condensed down into its simplest, most easily understood form, each trying to be distinct from other competing world views.
-In fact the more competition there is for the same world view then the more energy is spent differentiating these brands.
-After all Coca-Cola developed a more distinct brand when Pepsi started competing with it (see below).
+Despite this ‘blanking out’ process, brands still represent a certain intangible something in our minds.
+We often think of brands as being a physical product but they could just as easily be a religion, a service, an app, an ideology or a blog like this one.
+All these things represent a world view condensed down into its simplest, most easily understood form, each trying to be distinct from other competing world views.
+In fact, the more competition there is for the same world view then the more energy is spent differentiating these brands.
+After all, Coca-Cola developed a more distinct brand when Pepsi started competing with it (see below).

 Just what is branding? (in less than 250 words)

-Even though they’re not the actual logo you know the brand in the lookalikes above so well and what they really mean to us that you get a laugh from the joke.
-This is because part of the branding process is to create an expectation in our mind of what’s coming whether it’s a drink, a movie a piece of technology etc. the product then has to match that expectation.
+You know the brands so well in the above lookalike logos that you immediately get the joke.
+This is because part of the branding process is to create an expectation in our mind of what’s coming – whether it’s a drink, a movie, a piece of technology etc., and the product then has to match that expectation.
 These two steps are combined to form the ‘brand’ in our mind as all those emotional feelings about a product gets distilled down into a logo.
 The logo itself is not the brand but is often confused for it as it’s an easy way to be recognized in a crowded marketplace like a store shelf.

-However good brands aren’t just recognizable but also create an internal resonance within us.
-They make us feel good to use, wear or be identified with ‘our’ brands.
-This can be from simple things like whether you are a PC or a Mac person or it could be whether you wear Manolo Blahnik or Tory Burch shoes.
-As a result the accumulation of feeling from all these different brands can form a huge part of how we self identify in our modern, highly consumerist society.
+However, good brands aren’t just recognizable but also create an internal resonance within us.
+They make us feel good to use, to wear or to be identified with ‘our’ brands.
+This can be from simple things like whether you are a PC or a Mac person, or it could be whether you wear Manolo Blahnik or Tory Burch shoes.
+As a result, the accumulation of feeling from all these different brands can form a huge part of how we self-identify in our modern, highly consumerist society.